 - Close the Outlook program.

-- Launch Control Panel as showed above.
+- Launch Control Panel as shown above.

 - Use the Control Panel search field and enter Indexing.